 This one is key.

 Listen, listen some more and then listen again – listen to everything your customers have to say.
 The key thing to do here is to execute a Net Promoter Score (NPS) to see what they’re saying about your product.
-Sure, some might say that metrics like the NPS is a waste of time, the truth is that if you don’t talk to your customers then you’ll learn zero.
+Sure, some might say that metrics like the NPS are a waste of time, but the truth is that if you don’t talk to your customers then you’ll learn zero.
 Engaging with your early adopters is gold.
 Think of the Stripe example which is very often touted.